 So by definition skateboards are not longboards but the longboards are one form skateboards.
 That means longboards are a subset of skateboards.

 Let’s see the key points of the differences between these two.

 The applications and purposes of a skateboard and a longboard are different nowadays.

-Longboard is used to cruise along in the town and it’s a kind of transportation medium for a different level of riders.
-It is fun to ride a longboard to go to the college or office, commuting from one place to another.
+A longboard is used to cruise along in the town and it’s a kind of transportation medium for a different level of riders.
+It is fun to ride a longboard for commuting from one place to another, to go to the college or office.

 The whole structure particularly the wheel of a longboard is made in a way so that it can go over the different obstacles that you may encounter on the street or any cracks.